Our goal is to share information and products that are truly helpful to renters.

 Ok, I know what you’re thinking!
 “There is SO much to unpack!
 How do I even get started?!”

 Well, you’re right — and you’re wrong.
 After you’ve lugged (or supervised all the lugging of) your boxes into your new place, you’re probably tired and possibly a bit overwhelmed.
 The prospect of unpacking all your boxes is probably daunting.
-There’s no urgency to unpack all of them now, but there are a few you should take care of sooner rather than later.
+There’s no urgency to unpack all of them now when you first move into your new apartment, but there are a few you should take care of sooner rather than later.

 Here are some things you should prioritize: